panguojun/Coordinate-System/README.md

 ## Installation

-To use the coordinate_system in Python, you can easily install it via pip:
+To use the coordinate_system in Python(3.11), you can easily install it via pip:

 ```bash
 pip install coordinate_system